 Besides the stock you’re looking to protect, a collar consists of two options from the same expiration period: a long out-of-the-money (OTM) put and a short OTM call.
 The premium collected by selling the call is used to help cover the cost of the put.
 If it helps, think about the collar as the combination of a covered call and a protective put.

 And remember—a standard options contract controls 100 shares of stock.
 So you’d buy one put and sell one call for every 100 shares of stock you wish to protect.
 Let’s dissect the collar, beginning with the put option side of things.

 The following, like all of our strategy discussions, is strictly for educational purposes only.
 It is not, and should not be considered, individualized advice or a recommendation.
 Options trading involves unique risks and is not suitable for all investors.
-Collars and other multiple-leg options strategies can entail substantial transaction costs, including multiple commissions, which may impact any potential return.
+Collars and other multiple-leg options strategies can entail substantial transaction costs which may impact any potential return.

 Long put options aren’t just for bearish traders.
 Buying puts can also be valuable if you’re bullish, but be cautious and look for a measure of short-term protection against an unforeseen drop in price.

 In terms of strike price selection, there’s no right answer, except to say your protection kicks in at your strike price.
 But the higher the put strike, the higher the premium you pay.